ccouriol/prisonersdilemma/README.md

 git clone https://github.com/ccouriol/prisonersdilemma.git
 cd prisonersdilemma/

+This program requires at least one running server and two running clients for a test run.

+### To compile all the program :
+make all

+### To compile the client's part :
+make client

+### To compile the server's part :
+make server

-### To compile and run the program :
+### To compile the program and run the server :
-make run
+make all && make runserver

-### To compile the program and run manually :
+### To compile the program and run the client :
-make && ./output/main
+make all && make runclient

 ### To compile and build the documentation
 make doc
 ./docs/html/index.html

 ### To clean the docs and program
-make clean
+make cleanall
 ```

 ## Mockup